 The first stop on the way to Zermatt was Geneva, Switzerland where we stayed one night in a hostel.
 We unfortunately arrived a bit too late to tour the UN but we walked around the perimeter and witnessed a big strike going on outside for peace in Iran.
 In scouting out for a good place to eat dinner, we quickly realized that Geneva is an extremely expensive city and the cheapest meal we could find were burgers for $14 Swiss Francs (approx $12.50).
 Although Geneva was a really pretty city but we were glad to leave because we could see our money quickly disappearing...

 Several train rides later, the next day we arrived in Zermatt!
 Our last train was called the Matterhorn Express and had huge glass windows making for an incredible ascent up into the Alps.
 It was lightly snowing and everything was like a beautiful winter wonderland.
 It didn't take me long to fall in love with the mountains...We stayed that night with our first couch surfing couple and right when we walked in the door we knew it was going to be a great stay.
 Claudia is Swiss and she lives with her Italian boyfriend Marco and their cat Mia.
 They let us stay in their spare room and provided us with bedding and Claudia even graciously let me borrow her snowboard.
 We were prepared to heat up some soup we'd bought for dinner but upon arrival they immediately ushered us into the kitchen and served us this fantastic Italian feast that Marco had cooked.
-At the train station in Visp about to head to Zermatt.

 The lovely Chalet Arnica we stayed in the first two nights...